 What is Deep Vein Thrombosis?

-Charles Raker, MD, is an interventional radiologist at Banner Good Samaritan Medical Center.
+Charles Raker, MD, is an interventional radiologist at Banner – University Medical Center Phoenix.

 Question: I was recently hospitalized for several weeks and have noticed some swelling and discomfort in my right leg.
 A friend mentioned that I might have a condition called deep vein thrombosis.
 Is this possible, and if so, how is it treated?

 Answer: The symptoms you describe could indicate deep vein thrombosis, which can be caused by long-term immobility, such as hospitalization or sitting for long periods; smoking, birth control pills or illnesses that cause blood to coagulate quickly; or trauma to the vein due to a fracture or bruise.
 To understand how deep vein thrombosis, or DVT, occurs, it’s important to first explain how blood travels through the legs.
 The legs have two types of vein systems – superficial veins lie just under the skin and can be seen from the surface, and deep veins are located within the muscles of the legs and carry blood to the heart and lungs.
 A blood clot, or thrombus, can form in the deep veins, causing noticeable swelling and discomfort.
 If that clot breaks apart and a piece of it travels through the heart and into the lungs, it can be life-threatening.